escalante/escalante.io/news/2014-06-20-escalante-future.md

 Right until mid-2013, [Vert.x's Scala language extension](https://github.com/vert-x/mod-lang-scala)
 was lagging behind other languages such as Java or Groovy.
-Tim was very keen to get this effort moving and I started contributing to Vert.x's Scala, eventually becoming the lead of this module.
+Tim was very keen to get this effort moving and I started contributing to Vert.x's Scala module, eventually becoming the lead of it.

-The amount of feedback received on Vert.x Scala and the community involvement in the project has surpassed anything Escalante had, demonstrating even more where the focus is for Scala developers.
+The amount of feedback received on Vert.x Scala language extension and the community involvement in the project has surpassed anything Escalante had, demonstrating even more where the focus is for Scala developers.
 They want to easily build multi-node reactive applications that are scalable and fault tolerant.
 Managed containers,